6b6tcom/6b6tCore-Folia/README.md

 3. Tweak `plugins/blbiLogin/config.yml` as needed.
 4. Restart server.

 Players will see a captcha on first join and must register/login before doing anything.
-Once in, they can use teleport commands or `/dupe` to start causing chaos.

----

-## ⚠️ Disclaimer

-This plugin is built **for anarchy** — not Spigot kids, not survival roleplay, not paid ranks.
-It powers [6b6t.com](https://6b6t.com) and it’s released as-is.
-If it breaks, fix it yourself.
-No guarantees.
-No support.

 > Want something different?
 Fork it.
 Don’t like it?
 Don’t use it.